Razyapoo/Thesis-Documentation/Implementation/ESP32 UWB/README.md

 - Download and install the Arduino IDE:
     - Download the Arduino IDE from the official Arduino [website](https://www.arduino.cc/en/software).
     - It is recommended to install 1.8.18 version, as this version was used during the project's development.
+A newer version of 2.x is not guaranteed to work.
     - Follow the installation instructions from the [tutorial](https://docs.arduino.cc/software/ide-v1/tutorials/Linux/).

 ## Install the ESP32 Board package